raghuugare/pih/chapter_05/exercises.md

 scalarProduct :: Num a => [a] -> [a] -> a
 scalarProduct xs ys = sum [x*y| (x,y) <- zip xs ys]
 ```
+---

+10. Modify the Caesar cipher program to also handle upper-case characters.